 EU Code Week has attracted the support of coding and education movements like CoderDojo and RailsGirls and of major tech and IT companies who are all helping bring coding to millions of children for example by offering coding taster sessions, by developing learning modules and helping to train teachers.

-Under the Grand Coalition for Digital Jobs Microsoft, Google, Telefonica, Liberty Global and Facebook together with EU School have launched the EU Coding Initiative and many more Grand Coalition partners organise events during EU Code Week.
+Under the Grand Coalition for Digital Jobs, Microsoft, Liberty Global, Facebook and SAP together with European Schoolnet have launched the EU Coding Initiative and many more Grand Coalition partners organise events during EU Code Week.

 Following the popularity of the EU Code Week, Africa Code Week will be organised for the first time in 2015.
 Led by a multi-stakeholder partnership, Africa Code Week will be taking place in 10 African countries with over 1,000 coding events for kids and adults expected across the continent.